suterma/vue-peaks/README.md

 If you already have an existing media element, you can reference it by it's (unique) id, or as an HTMLMediaElement object.
 A new audio context is created and used to compute the waveform.

-There are also properties available for overview area and the zoom view area.
+There are also properties available for the overview area and the zoom view area.

 ```
 <audio controls id='externalMediaElement'>